 The conference system will also allow live polls and text or audio/video based Q&A sessions, so please consider this when preparing your sessions and add any polls you’d like to run in the submission notes section (“Additional information for talk reviewers”).

 The conference will be held between 09:00 CEST and 20:00 CEST on the three conference days.
 We will try to schedule talks based on location and timezone of the speaker.
 Please indicate your timezone in submission notes.

 Presenting at EuroPython

-We will accept a broad range of presentations, from reports on academic and commercial projects to tutorials and case studies.
+We will accept a broad range of presentations, from reports on academic and commercial projects to case studies.
 As long as the presentation is interesting and potentially useful to the Python community, it will be considered for inclusion in the program.

 Can you show something new and useful?
 Can you show the attendees how to use a module?
 Explore a Python language feature?
 Package an application?
 If so, please consider submitting a talk.

 There are multiple kinds of contributions that you can present at EuroPython:

 These are standard “talks with slides”, allocated in slots of